 A group of pension funds, including the Louisiana Municipal Police Employees’ Retirement System, accuse the Waterbury, Vermont-based company of violating U.S. securities law.
 They seek to represent all investors who bought Green Mountain shares from Feb.
 2, 2011, to Nov.
 9, 2011, and request unspecified damages.

-Green Mountain shares (GMCR) plunged 34 percent Nov.
-9, 2011, erasing $3.1 billion in market value, after fourth-quarter sales (GMCR) fell short of analyst’s estimates.
+Green Mountain shares (GMCR:US) plunged 34 percent Nov.
+9, 2011, erasing $3.1 billion in market value, after fourth-quarter sales (GMCR:US) fell short of analyst’s estimates.
 The Louisiana retirement fund sued the same month, accusing the company of overstating revenue “based on falsified sales orders” and using a fulfillment vendor to store overproduced, unsold products.

 Katie Gilroy, a company spokeswoman, didn’t immediately return a call to her office for comment on the consolidated complaint after regular business hours Oct.
 30.